Why should you keep an eye on Coinbase Global Inc. (COIN)?

 Coinbase Global Inc. (COIN) Insider Activity

-The most recent transaction is an insider sale by Andreessen Marc L, the company’s Director.
-SEC filings show that Andreessen Marc L sold 19,249 shares of the company’s common stock on Apr 15 at a price of $329.70 per share for a total of $6.35 million.
-Following the sale, the insider now owns 0.0 shares.
+The most recent transaction is an insider sale by Ehrsam Frederick Ernest III, the company’s Director.
+SEC filings show that Ehrsam Frederick Ernest III sold 770 shares of the company’s common stock on Apr 19 at a price of $339.02 per share for a total of $0.26 million.
+Following the sale, the insider now owns 2.22 million shares.

-Coinbase Global Inc. disclosed in a document filed with the SEC on Apr 15 that AH Equity Partners III (Parall (10% Owner) sold a total of 19,249 shares of the company’s common stock.
-The trade occurred on Apr 15 and was made at $329.70 per share for $6.35 million.
-Following the transaction, the insider now directly holds 0.0 shares of the COIN stock.
+Coinbase Global Inc. disclosed in a document filed with the SEC on Apr 19 that Ehrsam Frederick Ernest III (Director) sold a total of 59,230 shares of the company’s common stock.
+The trade occurred on Apr 19 and was made at $332.40 per share for $19.69 million.
+Following the transaction, the insider now directly holds 2.22 million shares of the COIN stock.